FAQs for homeowners

 A. Planning permission is more about deciding what may have an adverse effect on neighbouring properties and the wider environment.
 In contrast building regulations set standards for design and construction, with building control checking the work of builders and architects to make sure projects are built properly and that when complete they are safe and comfortable for people to live in.
 (Watch the video on this page: What's the difference between planning permission and building regulations.)

-Q. How do I apply for building regulation approval?
+Q. How do I apply for Building Regulations approval?

-A. Talk to your local council building control team which will be able to help you decide the most appropriate way to apply.
+A. Talk to your local council building control team which will be able to help you decide the most appropriate way to apply, or if you already know, apply for building control approval online.
 There are generally two types of applications for building regulation approval: Full plans (usually for larger work) and Building Notices (usually for more minor works).
 For both of these, you will have to pay a fee to your local council.
-Or find out more by reading our guidance on starting building work.
+Or find out more by reading Do I need a Building Regulations application?

 Q. I’m thinking of selling my home – will I need approval for building work carried out before I owned the house?